Pure Casino Entertainment Greenlit to Acquire Gamehost Casinos

 Diversification of Casino Ownership

-Michael Peters, Chief Executive Officer of Glooscap Ventures, the corporate and economic development arm of Glooscap First Nation in Nova Scotia, one of the five First Nations behind IGP, said during the panel discussion IGP will be expanding into online gaming in Alberta, with the new regulated market set to go live there on July 13.
+Michael Peters, CEO of Glooscap Ventures—the corporate and economic development arm of Glooscap First Nation in Nova Scotia, and one of the five First Nations backing Indigenous Gaming Partners (IGP)—noted that IGP is already looking toward the digital frontier.
+During the panel, Peters shared that IGP plans to expand into online gaming in Alberta, capitalizing on the province’s newly regulated market.